foundersandcoders/old-coursebook/patterns/week9/reactRouter.md

 ), document.body)
 ```

-### Why would you use it :question:

-* Really fast rendering for different components
-* Can add screens and UI easily
-* Nesting is dealt with simply
-* Manages back buttons and history locations
-* Gives links and routes active classes so you don’t have to :+1:

 ### What other solutions are there to routing in react :question:
 Here’s a tutorial on how to build something that works in *pure* react.
 Advantages are you’re not relying on someone else’s routing api for your app to work: